Rudolph Valentino: Funeral

 An estimated 100,000 people lined the streets of Manhattan to pay their respects at his funeral, handled by the Frank Campbell Funeral Home.
 Suicides of despondent fans were reported.
 Windows were smashed as fans tried to get in and an all-day riot erupted on August 24.
 Over 100 mounted officers and NYPD's Police Reserve were used to restore order.
 A phalanx of officers lined the streets for the remainder of the viewing.
 Polish actress Pola Negri, claiming to be Valentino's fiancée, collapsed in hysterics while standing over the coffin, and Campbell hired four actors to impersonate a Fascist Blackshirt honor guard, purportedly sent by Benito Mussolini.
 Media reports that the body on display in the main salon was not Valentino but a decoy were continually denied by Campbell.

-Valentino's funeral mass in Manhattan was held on Monday, August 30 at Saint Malachy's Roman Catholic Church, often called "The Actor's Chapel", as it is located on West 49th Street in the Broadway theater district, and has a long association with show-business figures.
+Valentino's funeral mass in Manhattan was held on Monday, August 30 at Saint Malachy's Roman Catholic Church, often called "The Actor's Chapel," as it is located on West 49th Street in the Broadway theater district, and has a long association with show-business figures.

 After Valentino's remains were taken by train from New York to California, a second funeral was held on the West Coast, at the Catholic Church of the Good Shepherd in Beverly Hills.
 Valentino had no final burial arrangements and his friend June Mathis arranged a temporary solution when she offered a crypt that she had purchased for the husband whom she had since divorced.
 Coincidentally, she died the following year and was interred in the adjoining crypt that she had purchased for herself; Valentino was never moved to a new location and he remained in the crypt next to Mathis.
 The two are still interred side by side at Hollywood Forever Cemetery (originally Hollywood Memorial Park Cemetery) in Hollywood, California.

 Estate

 Valentino left his estate to his brother, sister, and Rambova's aunt Teresa Werner, who was left the share originally bequeathed to Rambova.
-His Beverly Hills mansion, Falcon Lair, was later owned by heiress Doris Duke.
-Duke died there in 1993.
+His Beverly Hills mansion, Falcon Lair, was later owned by heiress Doris Duke, who died there in 1993.
 The home was later sold and underwent major renovations.
 The main building of the estate was razed in 2006, and the property was then put back on the market.